hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 Devas for wealth and grains and whenever the Devas failed to unite themselves in large numbers against them, they were sure to die at the hands of the Asuras.
 But the Devas being stronger in intelligence, commenced inventing, all sorts of machines for warfare.
-The Brahmâstra, Garudâstra Vaishnavâstra, Shaivâstra — all these weapons of miraculous power belonged to the Devas.
+The Brahmāstra, Garudāstra Vaishnavāstra, Shaivāstra — all these weapons of miraculous power belonged to the Devas.
 The Asuras fought with ordinary weapons, but they were enormously strong.
 They defeated the Devas repeatedly, but they never cared to become civilised, or learn agriculture, or cultivate